 Sri Lanka is the eighth-most generous country in the world, according to the CAF World Giving Index.
 This generosity is seen throughout the island, in how people welcome you into their home, always serve you a meal and offer to help in any way.
 It is unfortunate that some people have taken this idea of generosity and turned it into scams towards tourists.
 Thankfully, though, real generosity is still prevalent.

 Sri Lankan’s love games.
 At every festive occasion, they play games and have fun competitive activities.
 Birthday parties will always have dancing contests, musical chairs and other things of that sort.
 When they are having a party and the music comes on, no one is shy to go all out and have a great time.

-The way Sri Lankans use coconuts is quite impressive.
-Like that song in Moana, “Consider the coconut”, Sri Lankans use every single bit of the coconut.
+Sri Lankans use every single bit of the coconut.
 To start off, they have a special coconut called the king coconut, which they use for drinking, while the husks are used for making fires.
-The other more standard coconut is used for making coconut milk and cooking while the husks are again used for making fire.
-They extract the sap from the king coconut flowers to make honey, treacle and even a special liquor called Arrack.
+The other more standard coconut is used for making coconut milk and cooking, while the husks are again used for making fire.
+They extract the sap from the king coconut flowers to make honey, treacle and even a special liquor called arrack.

 Sri Lankan food is similar to South Indian food but they created their own particular style.
 Egg hoppers and short eats are so special and unique that people come back to Sri Lanka often just to be able to eat them.
 If you ever get to eat Sri Lankan food in a family home, you are in for a treat.
 They will also gladly teach you to eat with your hands.

 Sri Lankan folk art is beautiful and memorable.
-Sri Lankan folk artists have lots of different skills; puppetry, coloured masks, batik, handloom weaving, costume making, stone sculpture and of course, painting.
+Sri Lankan folk artists have lots of different skills, including puppetry, handloom weaving, costume making and, of course, painting.
 Let’s not forget the folk dancing done at festivals!